crew102/hippie/README.md

 Thanks to
 </h2>

 * Anders Holst, the creator of Hippie Expand in Emacs, both for the original idea of Hippie Completion and also for the fun name.
-According to Holdst:
+According to Holst:

   > I came up with this try-function idea that tries one kind of expansion at a time, and lets the user press repeatedly to sequence through the alternatives.
 I called it Hippie Expand to signal that it's completely unrealistic, dreaming, kind of high.
 I was entirely convinced that it would not work in practice - that it would be necessary to press endlessly on the key it was bound to before the wanted expansion would show up.

-* [PyCharm's implemention of hippie](https://www.jetbrains.com/help/pycharm/auto-completing-code.html#hippie_completion), which inspired this package
+* [PyCharm's implementation of hippie](https://www.jetbrains.com/help/pycharm/auto-completing-code.html#hippie_completion), which inspired this package

 * [starship](https://github.com/starship/starship), whose README style I blatantly ripped off